KushalGoyal03/StudyIn/README.md

 # StudyIn

-# A platform for checking amd marking attendance, timetable and many more.
+# A platform for checking and marking attendance, timetable and, many more.
 (Work In Progress)